mathews012468/phone-territory/README.md

 100 Main Street.11-04-2022
 ```

 And the call outcomes file would be empty.
-If the phone number were later updated with the name Jane Doe on December 5th, 2022 at 6:13pm, then the 'names' file would look like:
+If the phone number were later updated with the name Jane Doe on December 5th, 2022, then the 'names' file would look like:

 ```
 Jane Doe.12-05-2022